 A communal ritual of cleansing which disrupts the everyday and crosses the private spaces of cultural organisations that the public is not meant to see.

 The promenade will be live-streamed on Organic Theatre Facebook Live, while physically developing from Cambridge Street in Edinburgh (Scotland), drifting into the Traverse Theatre in a danced route towards the stages, exiting from the back door and resuming the procession around Grindlay Street to eventually reach the Edinburgh Castle esplanade, where it will disband.

 See those two, catch them, follow them, watch them on your phone!

 Dance Plague with Flanker Origami has been developed in collaboration with writer, site-specific artist and mythogeographer Phil Smith, with the generous support of Traverse Theatre and Queen Margaret University.

-Monday 17th January in person @Sook, pop-up venue part shop, part gallery, part ‘whatever you want it to be
+Performed in January 2022, in person and on social media @Sook, a pop-up venue, part shop, part gallery, part ‘whatever you want it to be'

 © 2021 Organic Theatre.
 All Rights Reserved.